-Having regard to the additional matters raised in your letters and emails to me, in particular the criticality of the particular Senate candidate exclusion of concern and the small margin involved, I am of the view that it is prudent to confirm the result in the interests of the electorate's confidence in the outcome.
+Having regard to the additional matters raised in letters and emails, in particular the criticality of the particular Senate candidate exclusion of concern and the small margin involved, I am of the view that it is prudent to confirm the result in the interests of the electorate's confidence in the outcome.

-I have therefore decided that there should be a recount of all the above the line Senate ballot papers together with those informal ballot papers that have been determined as obviously informal by Divisional Returning Officers in accordance with section 273A of the Electoral Act.
-A recount of the above the line ballot papers are also in the interests of all candidates in the election.
+I have therefore decided that there should be a recount of all above the line Senate ballot papers together with those informal ballot papers that have been determined as obviously informal by Divisional Returning Officers in accordance with section 273A of the Electoral Act.
+A recount of the above the line ballot papers is also in the interests of all candidates in the election.

-This recount will not include below-the-line ballots, or above the line and informal ballots that have been classified as such at the CSS.
-As you have pointed out in your correspondence to me and to the AEO for Western Australia, Mr Peter Kramer, those ballot papers are entered into our computer system twice, and any anomalies are physically checked and adjudicated by CSS staff, discounting significantly the possibility of error being introduced at this stage of the determination of the final Senate positions.
-I note that your request for a recount does not point to any particular issues of concern during the data entry process for CSS ballots.
+This recount will not include below the line ballots, or above the line and informal ballots that have been classified as such at the CSS.
+Those ballot papers are entered into our computer system twice, and any anomalies are physically checked and adjudicated by CSS staff, discounting significantly the possibility of error being introduced at this stage of the determination of the final Senate positions.

 I am of the view that above the line ballots are likely in the circumstances to be the most influential in determining the final outcome.
-For this reason, I will direct the

-AEO for Western Australia to conduct a full recount of all above the line Senate ballot papers in accordance with section 278 as soon as possible.
+For this reason, I will direct the AEO for Western Australia to conduct a full recount of all above-the-line Senate ballot papers in accordance with section 278 as soon as possible.